 Emergency rooms are the most expensive option, so it is best to avoid them unless absolutely necessary.
 It will be less expensive to use other acute care options.

 Seeing specialists is expensive and should be reserved for situations where your primary care provider cannot treat you.
-You will usually have a higher coinsurance/copay when you see a specialist.
+You may have a higher coinsurance/copay when you see a specialist.

-Sometimes knowing the difference between specialists will save money, for instance if you are having visual acuity problems or glaucoma follow-ups an optometrist usually costs less than an ophthalmologist for the same service.
+Sometimes knowing the difference between specialists will save money, for instance an optometrist usually costs less than an ophthalmologist for the same service.

 For many older people and those with chronic illnesses, their medications are often the most expensive part of their healthcare.
 Aside from sticking to the formulary, there are other ways to save on prescription costs.

 Obtain a drug discount card, such as the one from NeedyMeds, that may allow you to buy medication cheaper than using your insurance.
 There is a Drug Pricing Calculator that will give you the cost of your medication at various locations using your card.
-NeedyMeds has a comprehensive listing of Patient Assistant Programs for various medications and conditions, as well as lower cost sliding scale clinics, government healthcare programs, and coupons for many brand name medications.
+NeedyMeds has a comprehensive listing of Patient Assistant Programs for various medications, as well as available coupons.

 You may be able to deduct medical expenses from your taxes.